-Here are the most common mistakes which are made by beginners in table tennis.
+Here are the most common mistakes which beginners make in table tennis.

-If you can avoid these mistakes, you will be able to develop your table tennis skills and become a better player.
+If you can avoid these mistakes, you will develop your table tennis skills and become a better player.

 Choosing the wrong rackets

-This is one of the mistakes made by beginners in table tennis.
-If you are ready to buy you first table tennis racket, I will advice that you read my article about premade and custom rackets before making your choice.
+It is one of the mistakes made by beginners in table tennis.
+If you are ready to buy your first table tennis racket, I will advise you to read my article about premade and custom rackets before making your choice.
 This single article can help you not to make the mistakes that most beginners have made.

 Using the wrong grip

 A wrong table tennis grip will hinder the progress of any new table tennis player.
-I strongly advice that you read my article about table tennis grip to help you know the right type of grip that will assist you to develop and improve your table tennis skills.
+I strongly advise you to read my article about table tennis grip to help you know the correct type of grip that will help you develop and improve your table tennis skills.

 Being too careful

 Most table tennis beginners are too careful when playing in their first competition.
-This is because they become nervous and afraid not to make mistakes so they will tend to over guide the ball instead of just hitting the ball.
+They become nervous and afraid not to make mistakes, so they will over guide the ball instead of just hitting the ball.
 I will advice that you hit the ball the way you do during your training and practice.

-This is very common mistakes made by beginners in table tennis.
+It is a very common mistake made by beginners in table tennis.
 Most beginners prefer to stretch their arms instead of moving their feet when playing their strokes.
 You should learn and improve your footwork in table tennis so that you can play your strokes better.

 Lack of regular practice